kastle-lab/kastle-drawbridge/resources/personas.md

 <td style="width:70%; vertical-align:top; padding:10px;">

 I am a second-year graduate student pursuing my thesis in biomedical engineering.
 I am a GTA for a biomaterials lab this semester, and I am currently working on 3 other projects with various colleagues.
 My domain of research is in oncology with a focus on precision medicine, where I believe that there is potential for the use of an ontology!
 I currently have disparate patient data with which I can make a holistic model, but i am not sure how to integrate ontology into my research.
 I have no background in computer science, with only a little coding experience.
 I would need to learn the fundamentals of knowledge graph construction and the practices that go into creating a good ontology.
 I would prefer to learn about ontologies on my own time without the need to enroll in a course, I have a busy schedule so I need the delivery to be flexible.
-I enjoy learning thorugh visually methods rather than solely verbal delivery, with in-depth working examples.
+I enjoy learning through visually methods rather than solely verbal delivery, with in-depth working examples.

 ### Background & Needs